- Head Team Orthopedist for the Carolina Panthers

 While in New York he was an assistant team physician for the New York Giants football team and the New York Red Bulls MLS team.
 He gained a great understanding of the treatment of athletic injuries during his time with these prestigious professional teams.
 In addition to his on-field experience, Dr. Weeks was also active in teaching medical students, residents, and performing research regarding ACL reconstruction, hip arthroscopy, and shoulder surgery.

 He developed a keen interest and expertise in hip surgery under the supervision of Dr. Bryan Kelly, a pioneer in Hip arthroscopy.
 Dr. Weeks’ training in hip arthroscopy also included time spent with Drs.
 Michael Leunig and Klaus Siebenrock in Switzerland, the birthplace of hip preservation surgery.
 Dr. Weeks utilizes hip arthroscopy in his practice to repair cartilage lesions, and muscular and ligament tears in the hip.

 At OrthoCarolina, Dr. Weeks specializes in arthroscopic and reconstructive surgery for injuries involving the hip, knee, and shoulder.
-He is an active educator in the CMC residency and Sports Medicine fellowship.
+He is an active educator in the Atrium residency and Sports Medicine fellowship.
 He continues ongoing research into the surgical and non-surgical management of pre-arthritic hip conditions and has developed a hip arthroscopy registry to track patient outcomes.
-He is an assistant team physician for Davidson College and local area high schools.
+He is the head Team Orthopedist for the Carolina Panthers.